Python-sam/github-slideshow/_posts/0000-01-02-Python-sam.md

  layout: slide
  title: "Welcome to our second slide!"
  ---
- You text
+Dedo on Dedo
 Use the left arrow to go back!